danihoo/MaterialComponents/README.md

 # About

-This library uses the following works of different authors.
+This library uses the following works of other authors.

 * Several Material icons kindly provided by Google Inc.
 * The Material Library for Android kindly provided by Google Inc.